 How to Fix Windows Update Error 0x800705b4 (8 Methods)

 Windows Update Error 0x800705b4 is the Update service refusing to finish a download or install on Windows 10 and Windows 11.
 The code points to corrupted update files, a stopped service, or a security tool blocking the connection.
-We tested eight fixes on two machines that had both hit this exact code, and most installs were back online within ten minutes.
+The safest repair order is to start with built-in tools, then reset the update cache before moving to heavier component repairs.

 The error usually shows up in Settings > Update & Security > Windows Update, sometimes after a forced restart or an interrupted feature update.
 Cumulative updates, .NET framework patches, and Defender definition updates are the most common triggers.

-• The built-in Windows Update Troubleshooter resolves the error on roughly half of the cases we worked through, before any command-line steps are needed.
+- The built-in Windows Update Troubleshooter can resolve the error before any command-line steps are needed.

 #What Causes Windows Update Error 0x800705b4?

 The error is the Windows Update Agent’s way of saying it can’t complete a download or installation cleanly.
-In our testing on a Windows 10 Pro 22H2 system that had failed three update cycles in a row, the root cause was a partial cumulative-update payload stuck in the SoftwareDistribution folder.
-The agent kept retrying the same broken file.
+A common root cause is a partial cumulative-update payload stuck in the SoftwareDistribution folder.
+The agent keeps retrying the same broken file until the cache is reset.

 Table: Common causes of 0x800705b4 and the matching fix.